evelynting610/dotfiles/nvim/README.md

 For Neotree: Install a NerdFont.
 The full list is [here](https://www.nerdfonts.com/font-downloads).
 You can install this through brew as well
 `brew tap homebrew/cask-fonts`
 `brew install font-hack-nerd-font --cask`

+For Python Development: Go into your virtual environment. `pip install ruff-lsp`